- Dr Jeevan Sharma

 - Migrant labor, Migration and development, livelihoods, Gender and Development, Youth, human rights, Development and Humanitarian Aid, Global Health, Reproductive & child health, Monitoring and Evaluation, Nepal and the Himalaya, South Asia

 For appointments outside of my guidence and feedback hours, please email me at: firstname.lastname@example.org

-I have broad interests in changing norms and forms of international development, global health, human rights and humanitarian response; labour migration and border crossing; society, culture and politics of South Asia; and socio-economic-political transition in Nepal and the Himalaya.
+I have broad interests in a) changing norms and forms of international development, global health, human rights and humanitarian response; b) labour migration, border crossing and citizenship, c) culture and politics of South Asia; and d) socio-economic-political transition in Nepal and the Himalaya.

 Journal Articles (most recent)

 "Foreign aid, Cashgate and trusting relationships: key factors contributing to (mal) functioning of the Malawian health system" (co-author with Radha Adhikari, Pam Smith and Address Malata), Health Policy and Planning, Vol 34 (3): 197-206.

 "New forms of development: branding innovative ideas and bidding for foreign aid in the maternal and child health service in Nepal" (coauthor with Radha Adhikari, Pam Smith, and Obindra Chand), Globalization and Health, 14 (33).(2018)